 How to Speak Like a Data Center Geek

-While digital infrastructure was once an enabler for businesses, it is now a primary source of competitive advantage.
-Digital infrastructure brings together and interconnects physical and virtual technologies such as compute, storage, network, applications, and IaaS, PaaS and SaaS platforms to build the foundation for a company’s digital operations.
+While digital infrastructure was once an enabler for businesses, it’s now become a primary source of competitive advantage.
+Digital infrastructure brings together and interconnects physical and virtual technologies such as compute, storage, network, applications and Everything as a Service (XaaS) platforms to build the foundation for a company’s digital operations.
 Businesses use this foundation to re-architect their services for global digital delivery and to access the ecosystems and capabilities they need to rapidly build products and services and deliver them at scale.

 Three technology trends that are driving infrastructure change

-As businesses plan for a post-pandemic future, many of the same technology trends first brought to light by the pandemic will continue to play a significant role in driving infrastructure change.
-These trends represent new opportunities that digital leaders are already beginning to capitalize on, as well as new challenges they’ll have to adapt to in order to overcome.
+As businesses plan for an uncertain future, many of the same technology trends we’ve seen in recent years will continue to accelerate.
+These trends represent new opportunities that digital leaders are already capitalizing on, as well as new challenges they’re strategizing to overcome.

-Trend 1: Digital infrastructure is shifting to the edge
+Trend 1: Digital infrastructure has shifted to the edge

 However, this growing shift to the digital edge will also open businesses up to more complex cybersecurity threats.
 These threats can only be mitigated using new and innovative security strategies.